SuhasSrinivasan/rf2na-packages/README.md

 # rf2na-packages
 Script to solve the package dependency issues for [RoseTTAFold2NA](https://github.com/uw-ipd/RoseTTAFold2NA).

-The `main` branch has many issues with unmet package dependencies, some examples below
+As of 2024-04-17, the `main` branch has many issues with unmet package dependencies, some examples below

 `NVTX functions not installed`